Baconeeee/Baconeeee.github.io/_pages/cv.md

 {% include base_path %}

+An-Tong Ye is currently an undergraduate student in the School of Journalism and Communication, Nanjing University.
+She is expected to graduate in 2024.
+She has a keen interest in writing, and have been studying drawing for more than 5 years.
+She has completed multiple researches, news reports and art works during college years so far.
+Her researches focusing on intercultural communication, Otome gamers' consuming psychology, contrastive study of languages, art sociology and so on have won her considerable achievements.

 Education Experience
 ======
 - Bachelor’s degree in progress, Nanjing University, Nanjing, China.
 Department of Journalism and Communication (September, 2020-present).